ekzhang/crepe/README.md

 }
 ```

+## Features

+- Automatic generation of indices for relations
+- Arbitrary Rust expression syntax allowed in rules
+- Builder pattern for setting `@input` relations
+- Very fast, compiled directly with the rest of your Rust code

+In the future, we want to support:

+- Semi-naive evaluation
+- Stratified negation

 ## Acknowledgements

 This work was heavily inspired by [Souffle](https://souffle-lang.github.io/)
-and [Formulog](https://github.com/HarvardPL/formulog), which both use the same
+and [Formulog](https://github.com/HarvardPL/formulog), which both use similar
-model of Datalog compilation for static analysis.
+models of Datalog compilation for static analysis.